 Debt settlement occurs when a debtor successfully negotiates a payoff amount for less than the total balance owed on a debt.
 This lower negotiated amount is agreed to by the creditor or collection agency and must be fully documented in writing.
 The settlement is often paid off in one lump sum, although it can also be paid off over time.

-Although creditors are under no legal obligation to accept debt settlement offers, negotiating and paying lower amounts to settle debts is far more common than many people realize.
-For those individuals who wish to pursue debt settlement on their own, without the aid of an experienced debt settlement company, contacting creditors with a carefully crafted debt settlement proposal letter is an absolute must.
+Although creditors are not legally obligated to accept debt settlement offers, negotiating and paying lower amounts to settle debts is more common than many people realize.
+For individuals who want to negotiate their own debt settlement agreements, contacting creditors with a carefully crafted debt settlement proposal letter is an absolute must.
 Fortunately, the debt settlement experts at United Settlement can help you write an effective debt settlement proposal letter.

 How To Write a Debt Settlement Proposal Letter

 A successful debt settlement negotiation can save you thousands of dollars while relieving the burden of debt and its accompanying process of ongoing monthly repayments.
 With a lot riding on effective negotiation, you will want to do everything within your power to get things off on the right foot and to generate positive momentum for yourself in the direction of a money-saving and aggravation relieving settlement.

 When you offer to pay a creditor, make sure to be clear about how much you’re offering, when you’ll offer to pay it, and what you want in return.
 You should also explain your current situation (employment-related, health-related, family-related) and how it affects your ability to pay the debt.
 Clearly state your intentions to pay a suggested amount and include all of your contact information so the creditor can easily get in touch with you.
 Include your full name as stated on the account, your full address, account number, and any other identifying reference numbers (including those related to collection attempts) that are associated with your account.